svonhauske/Interaction-Design-in-The-Wild/README.md

 **Hunting Behavior:**

 Hyenas do not kill their prey directly; the prey is captured and eaten while still alive.
 The victim dies from shock and loss of blood as it is torn apart and pulled down.
-They have different hunting techniques bases on the size and type of prey.
-They get up to 75 per cent of their food from their own kills.
+They have different hunting techniques based on the size and type of prey.
+They get up to 75% of their food from their own kills.

 • **Big Prey:** When hyenas hunt an animal that is bigger than themselves, they hunt more like a dog or wolf, hunting fown the prey as a group.
 They take down the prey by biting into it and pulling it into the ground.